rajnaruka06/PoliQ/README.md

 #### Create .ENV file
 1. Go to your VSCode or Cursor and open the repo up.
-2. Go to the Backend folder then go into the AI_Stuff folder.
+2. Go to the Backend folder then go into the resources folder.
 3. Create a file called ".ENV".
 There is a "." at the start of "ENV".
 4. Add the following lines to your .ENV file:
 ```bash